Smufrik/Hekili/README.md

 Other features include:
 - Optional Separate Displays for:
-  - AoE-specific rotation
+  - AoE abilities
   - Cooldowns
-  - Defensive abilities
+  - Defensives
   - Interrupts
     - Guides you to interrupt late in the enemy cast
     - Filter recommendations to Mythic+ priority spells